TVA implementing floating home regulations

 JOHNSON CITY, Tenn.
-(WJHL)- The TVA is asking for public comment about floating cabin regulations.
+(WJHL) — The TVA is asking for public comment about new floating cabin regulations.
 The agency says these regulations are meant to establish health, safety and environmental standards on its waterways.

 These include electrical safety, flotation, mooring, and wastewater discharge.